-As the escarpment to the north again steepens, and with views across Keymer and Ditchling, the flat(ish) route passes Tumuli and Dew ponds and eventually reaches Ditchling Beacon the site of an old fort and journey's end.
+As the escarpment to the north again steepens, and with views across Keymer and Ditchling, the flat(ish) route passes ancient Tumuli and Dew ponds and eventually reaches Ditchling Beacon, the site of an old fort and journey's end.

-Today's walk has been 8 miles and we have now covered just over 70 miles in total....
+Today's walk has been 8 miles and you have now covered just over 70 miles of the SDW in total....